 - I put a fair amount of faith in what my gut tells me.
 And this feels right.

 This week I was fishing for folks among my DNA matches who have the Irish name in their trees.
 One came up (let’s call her “Mary”), and she has not just Irishes, but she has Samuel and Margaret with a son I never knew about – Reuben.
 (Perhaps named for his uncle Reuben Wood???)

 Mary’s and my relationship is listed as “Distant”, defined as 5th to 8th Cousin – based on the size of our matching DNA segment.
 So I added her line to my Ancestry tree – and based on our undisputed connection through the immigrant John Irish, she is calculated as a 9th Cousin, two times removed.
-That’s way too old for this segment.
-33% of the time our segment size indicates a 5th Cousin relationship – with 0% chance of anything more distant.
+That seems too distant given the size of the segment.
+33% of the time our segment size indicates a 5th Cousin relationship.

 This seems to point to there being a more recent common ancestor.
 So bear with me while I tip-toe into Conjecture Land.
 If – and I mean IF – my Margaret and her Reuben were siblings, children of Sam & Margaret, Mary and I would be 5th Cousins-Once Removed, which is right on target with the prediction.